 Luna Innovations Incorporated ("Luna Innovations") was incorporated in the Commonwealth of Virginia in 1990 and subsequently reincorporated in the State of Delaware in April 2003.
-We research, develop and commercialize innovative technologies in two primary areas of focus: instrumentation and test & measurement products and healthcare products.
-We have a disciplined and integrated business model that is designed to accelerate the process of bringing new and innovative products to market.
-We identify technologies that can fulfill large and unmet market needs and then take these technologies from the applied research stage through commercialization.
+We are engaged in the research, development and commercialization of innovative technologies in the areas of test & measurement, sensing, and instrumentation products and health care products.
+We are organized into two main groups, which work closely together to turn ideas into products: our Technology Development Group, and our Product and License Group.
+We have a disciplined and integrated business model that is designed to accelerate the process of bringing new and innovative technologies to market.
+We identify technology that can fulfill identified market needs.
+We then take these solutions from the applied research stage through commercialization.